Non-abelian Rees construction and pure motives: Applications to pure motives

 \subsection{General setting}

 Grothendieck motives (for homological equivalence) form a pseudo-abelian rigid tensor category.
-It is built from projective varieties over a field $k$, morphisms being algebraic correspondences (of degree $0$) modulo homological equivalence.
+It is built from projective smooth varieties over a field $k$, morphisms being algebraic correspondences of degree $0$ modulo homological equivalence (to get a rigid tensor category, one has to invert the Lefschetz motive $h^2(\mathbb P^1)$).
 In the sequel, we consider only correspondences with coefficients in $K$, the field of coefficients of the given cohomology theory.

-Any tensor subcategory $\sC$ of motives cut on products of finitely many varieties $Y_m$ satisfies by definition condition P2 of \ref{cond}.
-In order to have P1 (embedding into $ {\rm{Vec}}_K$), one needs to twist the commutativity constraint according to the Koszul rule, assuming the {\it sign conjecture} for the $Y_m$, \ie that the K\"unneth projectors on the even part of cohomology are algebraic, so that $\sC$ becomes even\footnote{under Voevodsky's smash-nilpotence conjecture, one could perform this at the level of non-integral tensor category of Chow motives; then O'Sullivan's construction yields a $G$-scheme $\rm X$ which is a `fat point' (the reduced scheme is a point), \cf \cite[\S 2]{A1}.}.
+Any tensor subcategory $\sC$ of motives cut out on products of finitely many projective smooth $k$-varieties $Y_m$ satisfies by definition condition P2 of \S\ref{cond}.
+In order to also have P1 (embedding into $ {\rm{Vec}}_K$), one needs to twist the commutativity constraint according to the Koszul rule, assuming the {\it sign conjecture} for the $Y_m$, \ie that the K\"unneth projectors on the even part of cohomology are algebraic, so that $\sC$ becomes even\footnote{under Voevodsky's smash-nilpotence conjecture, one could perform this at the level of non-integral tensor category of Chow motives; then O'Sullivan's construction yields a $G$-scheme $\rm X$ that is a `fat point' (the reduced scheme is a point), \cf \cite[\S 2]{A1}.}: after twisting, the given cohomology provides a fiber functor $\omega: \,\sC\to {\rm{Vec}}_K$.

 Assuming this, one can apply the (restricted) non-abelian Rees construction and get $(G, {\rm X})$ such that $\sC \cong {\rm{Vec}}_G({\rm{X}})$.